EddieJ03/Amazon-Reviews-Project/README.md

 ## Results

 ### Model 1
 We see that for our first model, it seems to do very poorly on our imbalanaced dataset.
-We see that the training performance achieves a precision of 0.09 for non-positive reviews while achieving a 0.95 precision for positive reviews, with the testing performances doing roughly similar.
-Overall, we achieved a 67% accuracy on both training and testing, but a 0.16 F1-score for the negative class (while the positive class has 0.8 F1-score).
-We see that this logistic regression model does not do well and would need to improve.
+We see that the training performance achieves a precision and recall of 0.09 and 0.46 respectively for non-positive reviews while achieving 0.95 and 0.69 respectively for positive reviews, with the testing performances doing roughly similar.
+Overall, as shown in the graph below, we achieved a log loss of approximately 0.68 for both training and testing (and accuracy of apparoximately 0.67 for both), which would suggest the model is not overfitting.
+But, a 0.16 F1-score for the negative class (while the positive class has 0.8 F1-score) is not a great metric to have for this model evaluation.
+We see that this logistic regression model does not do well and gives very imbalanced results and would need to improve.

 Train Set Performance:
 ![alt text](image-2.png)